 Germany may be famous for its beer festivals in Munich and its history in Berlin, but the city of Dresden has its own special charm.
 Around 4 million tourists visit this city’s celebrated art museums and gorgeous palaces each year.
 Give these word puzzles that will leave you stumped a try.

 A citizen of Sudan would be called “Sudanese.”
-Here are a few more geography facts you didn’t learn in school.
+Here’s more geography trivia you didn’t learn in school.

-Bonus: See if you can name all three countries that have four letters.
+Bonus: See if you can name all three African countries that have four letters in their names.

 If your answer contains any one of these three countries, you are correct.
 Even geography buffs might not know about these tiny countries you probably didn’t know existed.

 Historically, the Atlantic, Pacific, Indian, and Arctic Oceans were known as the world’s four major bodies of water.
 But many countries now recognize a fifth ocean: the Antarctic.
-If you want to up the geography challenge factor, take a whack at the toughest questions from the National Geographic Bee.
+If you want an even bigger geography trivia challenge, take a whack at the toughest questions from the National Geographic Bee.

-Mauna Loa, the world’s largest and one of its most active volcanoes, is one of the five volcanoes that formed the island of Hawaii in the Pacific Ocean.
+Mauna Loa, the world’s largest volcano and one of its most active, is one of the five volcanoes that formed the island of Hawaii in the Pacific Ocean.
 According to the United States Geological Survey (USGS), it erupts once every six years, on average.
 Test your knowledge of the states with this quirky quiz: guess the state name given only the consonants (no vowels!).